 Return to Bote's Radio Nexus home page

 The Roku box is a little computerized device that tunes in video streams available on the Internet and displays them on your TV.
 It costs about $100 and it has the capability to select the radio play-by-play or even natural ballpark sound in the MLB app.
 You don't need anything else, not RadioDelay, not a computer, not another sound card, nothing else.
 Get one.
 Now.

 The Roku 4 is the latest version of my Roku 2XS.
 It sends audio and high-definition video to your TV display via HDMI.
 You can listen under the covers on earbuds plugged into the Roku remote.
 This thing is da bomb.

-If you're trapped in DSL hell like I used to be you should try viewing the MLB Free Game of the Day using Internet Explorer and their silly NexDef plug-in.
+If you're trapped in DSL hell like I used to be you should try viewing the MLB Free Game of the Day using a web browser.
 If you can't get that to stream reliably because your DSL bandwidth is insufficient, then don't waste your money on the Roku; it can't pull the video data faster than the DSL can stream it.
 The instant you can ditch DSL and upgrade to cable or FiOS, DO IT!

 I've kept the old web page contents below for reference, but really there is no reason to go through all the trouble when the Roku is such a superior way to enjoy baseball on TV with radio play-by-play broadcast audio.
 I never use my RadioDelay getup any more (except for the post-season) since the Roku works so well for this and so many other things.

 Joe Buck.
 Tim McCarver.
 Do I have to spell it out for you?
 They're He's obnoxious and disliked, you know that, sir.